 The JoKER is a public document that should include: (1) a description of the impact of the proposed decision on the situation of the child or young person; (2) a description of the impact on the situation of the child or young person in the absence of the proposed decision; (3) alternatives to the proposed decision, in particular a description of the measures envisaged in order to avoid, limit or mitigate significant adverse effects of the decision on the situation of the child or young person.

 In the last year of the legislature, a report is prepared which incorporates all available material on children’s rights.
 This report aims at deepening and consistency and to assist in the environmental analysis of the next policy period, the reporting of the youth and children's rights policy and reporting to the UN Committee.
 In the monitor data is used of among other the youth monitors, EU-SILC, health survey, and different administrative data (e.g. of the Department of Education, the Department of well-being, …).
 The monitor portrays the living conditions of children, as well as the context, processes and structures that have an impact on them.
 It provides materials to develop new or modify existing policies.

 Furthermore, the Department of Culture, Youth and Media has a line of funding for the Youth Research Platform (JOP) and for research on specific themes concerning children and young people or youth work.
-This research will be entrusted to an university, college, association or cooperation between an university and association.
+This research will be entrusted to a university, college, association or cooperation thereof.